A characterization of positroids, with applications to amalgams and excluded minors: Some excluded minors for the class of positroids

 Let $L$ be the lattice of flats of $M(K_4)$ and let $M$ be a loopless matroid whose lattice of cyclic flats is isomorphic to $L$.
 Note that if the cyclic flats of a matroid $N$ are either (i) just $\emptyset$ and $E(N)$, or (ii) just $\emptyset$, $E(N)$, and three other sets, none of which contains either of the other two, then $N$ is connected since its lattice of cyclic flats is not a direct product of two other lattices.
-With that, it follows that for each cyclic flat $F$ of $M$ that corresponds to an atom of $L$, both $M|F$ and $M/F$ are connected, and the same holds for any flat $F$ of $M$ that corresponds to a $3$-point line of $M(K_4)$.
+By Lemma \ref{lem:cyclicminor}, for any cyclic flat $F_1$ of $M$ that corresponds to a point of $M(K_4)$ and any cyclic flat $F_2$ of $M$ that corresponds to a $3$-point line of $M(K_4)$, condition (i) holds for $\mathcal{Z}(M|F_1)$ and $\mathcal{Z}(M/F_2)$ while condition (ii) holds for $\mathcal{Z}(M/F_1)$ and $\mathcal{Z}(M|F_2)$, so all such minors are connected.
 As above, it follows that $M$ is not a positroid.
 Thus, while every lattice is isomorphic to the lattice of cyclic flats of some matroid \cite{cycflats}, the same is not true for positroids.

 The rank-$n$ whirl, $\mathcal{W}^n$, is a multi-path matroid, so it and its rank-$3$ truncation are positroids, but the free extension of the rank-$3$ truncation of $\mathcal{W}^n$ is an excluded minor for the class of positroids.
 The next example treats these excluded minors and many more.